openmovementproject/openmovement/Docs/ax3/ax3-research.md

 ## Collecting Data

 A typical study protocol might be to configure a device to record within a specific interval, then give/mail the device to be worn by a participant for the specified period.
 Typically the device is mounted within a wrist strap for the best compliance, but could be attached at other sites.
+See also [AX Quick Start Guide](https://github.com/digitalinteraction/openmovement/blob/master/Docs/ax3/AX3%20Quick%20start%20guide.pdf)

 The maximum duration of a single recording depends on the device and configuration, but for a typical rate of 100 Hz, this is almost two weeks.
 For details, please see: [AX Devices FAQ](https://github.com/digitalinteraction/openmovement/blob/master/Docs/ax3/ax3-faq.md#maximum-recording-duration).
 If a longer recording is required, a replacement configured unit could be mailed with instructions to swap them over and to return the first unit.